FernandezDL/proyecto1-redes/README.md

 ## Server domain
 The server for this project was provided by the course professors, and the domain for this project is `alumchat.lol`.

+## Implemented functionalities
+- Register a new account on the server
+- Log in with an account
+- Log out with an account
+- Delete an account from the server
+- Display contacts and their status
+- Add a user to contacts
+- Show the contact details of a user
+- 1-to-1 communication with any user or contact
+- Participate in group conversations
+- Define presence message

 ## Author
 Diana Lucía Fernández Villatoro - 21747